Let’s be honest. Who actually enjoys cold calling?

 4. Ask the right questions and make it about the customer

-Successful cold calling is all about asking the right questions and building up your knowledge of the prospect.
+Successful and effective cold calling is all about asking the right questions and building up your knowledge of the prospect.

 While it helps to make an initial, powerful, benefits-focused statement – ‘Working with us typically delivers costs savings of £X and productivity benefits of Y for businesses like yours,’ for example – you then need to make it all about them, not you.